Options trading strategies

 Nearly 84 per cent of the trades on National Stock Exchange take place in options.
 Delivery cash volume accounts for less than two per cent of the total traded volume during the day.
 With such high levels of trading taking in the options segment a trader who does not trade in these instruments should still know the basics of what options data are signalling.
 Generally movement in stocks starts in the option market which is, followed by futures and then the cash market.
 Transfer of movement between these markets is a result of arbitragers who search and make money on mispricing opportunities.

-The number of traders who have taken a bet on the market is represented in the ‘Open Interest’.
-The following two techniques or strategies will help to determine the possibility of a change in direction of the stock or market and assist trader to make good money in short span of time while trading in options.
 How trading happens in Options?
 If a trader believes that the price of a stock or an index is likely to go up he buys a ‘Call Option’.
 If his analysis shows that the price is going to fall then he buys a ‘Put Option’ to gain from the opportunity.
 Prices of call options rises if market goes up and falls if it stays at the same level or falls.
 In the case of put options their prices rise if market falls and they lose value if markets are flat or rise.
 The number of traders who have taken a bet on the market is represented in the ‘Open Interest’.
 Armed with this basic information we shall now look at certain ratios which determine the possibility of a change in direction of the stock or market.
 There are two ways of calculating Put Call Ratio(PCR) .
 First is by using the traded puts and call options during the day and the second is by using the open position of calls and puts.
 The ratio is arrived by dividing the number of traded Put Options (or open interest in puts) by the number of traded Call options (or open interest in calls).
 In essence it gives an idea of number of traders who are bearish as compared to those who are bullish.

 How PCR ratio helps trader to make money?
 The ratio helps in gauging the sentiment of the market or the stock.
 This facility of judging the sentiment is not possible in the cash or the futures market as bulls and bears cross each other out with each transaction.
 However, in options the bulls can trade separately by taking long positions by buying calls and bears can trade by buying puts.
 There are two ways a trader can use the ratio.
 The first is the obvious one where if the ratio increases, that is there are more traders buying puts than those buying calls it is interpreted as more traders are expecting the stock or the market (in case of higher put in index options) to go fall.
 Similarly, a lower Put Call ratio (traders buying more calls than puts) would mean that the market is likely to move higher.